teba-isea/crud-notes/README.md

-I decided to validate my knowledge creating an implementation that can Create, Read, Update, Delete and View Data (CRUD) using only JS technologies.
+I decided to validate my knowledge creating an implementation that can Create, Read, Update, Delete and View Data (CRUD) using only JS technologies. you can try it right now by going [here](https://teba-isea-crudnotes.herokuapp.com/)
 ## requirements
 to run this project you need install Nodejs and MongoDB
 ## how to deploy on local: